theflair/theflair/_posts/2020-03-30-git-cheat-sheet.md

 discard the changes from top of stash stack

 Download the pdf version of GitHub Cheat Sheet provided by GitHub Education <a href="https://education.github.com/git-cheat-sheet-education.pdf" target="_blank" title="GitHub Cheat Sheet pdf">here</a>.

+### GitHub Desktop
+  To download GitHub Desktop on to your personal devices, visit GitHub Desktop site <a href="https://desktop.github.com/"         target="_blank" title="GitHub Desktop">here</a>.

+  For Linux and Solaris platforms, the latest release is available on the official Git web site.